c3se/alvis-intro/tutorial/ex2/README.md

 # Introduction

-This example shows how to use the YouTube dataset available under `/cephyr/NOBACKUP/Datasets/YouTube-dataset/YouTubeVos_InstanceSegmentation_2019/` to train a CNN  with TensorFlow.
+This example shows how to use the uni-Freiburg dataset available under `/cephyr/NOBACKUP/Datasets/uni-freiburg-oVision-Scene-Flow-dataset/FlyingThings3D_subset/train/depth_boundaries` to train a CNN  with TensorFlow.
 We will use
 Keras' preprocessing utilities specifically the `flow_from_directory` function form the `ImageDataGenerator` class just to illustrate the workflow.
-Note however that we are using an incorrect model as the directory structure does not match the classification problem.
+Note that the directory structure of the above path is recognized by this function.
+It thus implies a binary classification problem with the two classes being left and right.

 ## Environment setup